-- 1. Courses.
-Four courses (16 credits) chosen from the Engineering Courses section, approved by the student's supervisor and either the Graduate Program Director or the Chair of the Department. - 2.
-Thesis.
-29 credits.
+Courses.
+Four courses (16 credits) chosen from the Engineering Courses section, approved by the student's supervisor and either the Graduate Program Director or the Chair of the Department.
+Thesis, 29 credits.

 Master of/Magisteriate in Engineering (Civil Engineering) Students must complete 45 credits of 6000 or 7000 level courses.
-The courses must be selected as follows: 1.
-A minimum of 21 credits chosen from one of the Course Groups in List B. This set of courses may also include the project and seminar courses ENGR 6991, BCEE 6961 or the industrial training course ENCS 6931.
-Note: Students who have taken ENCS 6931 cannot take any of the following three courses: ENGR 6971, ENGR 6981 or ENGR 6991; and vice-versa. - 2.
+The courses must be selected as follows: A minimum of 21 credits chosen from one of the Course Groups in List B. This set of courses may also include the project and seminar courses ENGR 6991, BCEE 6961 or the industrial training course ENCS 6931.

+Note: Students who have taken ENCS 6931 cannot take any of the following three courses: ENGR 6971, ENGR 6981 or ENGR 6991; and vice-versa.

 A minimum of 12 credits chosen from those Course Groups of List B other than the group chosen in (1) above.
-These groups of courses could include special program courses put on for or by a given industry in conjunction with the Faculty. - 3.
+These groups of courses could include special program courses put on for or by a given industry in conjunction with the Faculty.

 A maximum of 12 credits chosen from the Engineering Courses section including E72 (MBA courses).
-List B: Course Groups in Civil Engineering Program Group 1 - Environmental Engineering and Water Resources: Topic Areas: E04, E33, E36, E37 Group 2 - Geotechnical and Transportation Engineering: Topic Areas: E03, E34, E35 Group 3 - Structural Engineering: Topic Areas: E06, E31, E32 Group 4 - Construction Management:
+List B: Course Groups in Civil Engineering Program Group 1 - Environmental Engineering and Water Resources: Topic Areas: E04, E33, E36, E37 Group 2 - Geotechnical and Transportation Engineering: Topic Areas: E03, E34, E35 Group 3 - Structural Engineering:

-Topic Areas: E21, E24 Graduate Certificate in Environmental Engineering The Department of Building, Civil and Environmental Engineering offers a Graduate Certificate in Environmental Engineering in the following sub-disciplines: Industrial Waste Management, Environmental Auditing and Modelling in Environmental Systems.
-The program can be completed in one to three years.
-Students with high standing in their bachelor program and whose academic records satisfy the requirements for good standing in the Master's Program in Civil Engineering may apply for transfer to the Master's program.
-Admission requirements Applicants to a certificate must hold a bachelor's degree in engineering with an above-average standing.
+Topic Areas: E06, E31, E32 Group 4 - Construction Management:

+Topic Areas: E21, E24

+Graduate Certificate in Environmental Engineering

+Admission requirements

+Applicants to a certificate must hold a bachelor's degree in engineering with an above-average standing.
 The Department will recommend on the acceptability of an applicant for admission to the program and may require the applicant to do specific remedial course work to meet the program requirements.

 Requirements for completion: